Nam District, Jeonnam-Gwangju

-Nam District is the southern district of Gwangju, South Korea.
+Nam District is a district of Jeonnam-Gwangju, South Korea.

+The district was once part of the city of Gwangju, but on July 1, 2026, that city was dissolved and merged with South Jeolla Province into the provincial-level city of Jeonnam-Gwangju.
+Now, the district is directly managed under Jeonnam-Gwangju.

-Among Gwangju’s five districts, it has a relatively short history.
+Among the districts of the former Gwangju, Nam has a relatively short history.
 It was established in 1995 after being separated from the Seo District, and a month later, it absorbed the Daechon Subdistrict Office from the Gwangsan District.
 As its name suggests, it is located in the southern part of Gwangju.
 To the east, it borders Dong District; to the northwest, it connects with Seo District; and at its westernmost points—Hwajang-dong, Yangchon-dong, and Seungchon-dong—it meets Gwangsan District.
-While it does not directly border Buk District, it faces it across Seo District’s Yang-dong.
+While it does not directly border Buk District, it faces it across Seo District's Yang-dong.
 To the south, it borders Nampyeong-eup in Naju, Jeollanam-do, serving as one of the gateways to Naju.
 In the 2000s, the Chilgujae Tunnel was constructed in Nodae-dong, creating a direct route to Hwasun County.

-However, with the city’s ongoing expansion, the urban center has shifted, leading to urban hollowing in this district, similar to Dong District.
+However, with the city's ongoing expansion, the urban center has shifted, leading to urban hollowing in this district, similar to Dong District.